 Data.
 Smart payment systems also offer cities a way to collect valuable information about their citizens.
 That data can help them keep up with citizens' expectations, anticipate the need for new and/or expanded services and identify areas where service improvements are needed.

 A trend to prepare for

 The ways people make payments and the options available to them are evolving.
 An article in Mobile Payments Today outlines significant changes likely to affect how people make payments for goods and services.
 One of them should affect cities as much as retailers.
-Millennials are now one quarter of the U.S. population, and they're veering away from credit cards to the relative convenience of mobile wallets.
+Millennials are now one quarter of the U.S. population, and they're veering away from credit cards to the relative convenience of mobile wallets and direct online lending.
 And because the major companies involved in the mobile device industry are rolling out easier, more convenient versions, one provider has said it is gaining one million new users weekly — and expects the trend to continue into next year.

 Smart Cities Council Readiness Challenge Grant